metal3d/docker-auto-dnsmasq/README.md

 **Firewall changes can be needed**

-Now, the problem is that you may need to add some rule in firewall to allow incoming connection on DNS service for docker0 interface.
+Now, it's possible that you may need to add some rules in your firewall configuration to allow incoming connection on DNS service for docker0 interface.
 If you're using firewalld (CentOS, Fedora...), there are several possibilities.

 **You want to make it securly** - use your "internal" zone, append docker0 inside, and allow dns service